BioBoost/course-object-oriented-programming-with-cpp/inheritance/inheritance.md

 * Define abstract methods which the inheriting subclass must implement.
 * Provide a common interface which allows the subclass to be interchanged with all other subclasses.

 A class is mostly made abstract because it contains some abstract methods.
-An abstract method is a method that is declared without an implementation (without braces, and followed `=0` and a semicolon), like this:
+An abstract method is a method that is declared without an implementation (without braces, and followed by `=0` and a semicolon), like this:

 ```C++
 void draw() = 0;